 State elected officials represent the State as a whole or a District to the State General Assembly in Raleigh.
 Decisions made at this level of government generally impact the entire state or large areas within the State.

 Local elected officials represent a county, town, city, or municipality.
 While this may be the smallest division of government it is generally the most important.
 Decisions made at this level of government impact constituents most directly.
 To find more information on your local elected officials search your counties government offices or visit your local courthouse.

 The North Carolina County Chairman’s Association provides leadership development for all district and county chairs and vice chairs.

 The North Carolina Federation of Republican Women’s (NCFRW) mission is to positively impact our state and nation, while strengthening our Republican Party through recruiting, educating, training, supporting, and electing Republicans.

 There are various North Carolina Republican Men’s organizations around the State.
-However, they do not currently have a Statewide delegation website.
-We encourage you to contact your local county party to find a Men’s organization near you.
+We encourage you to go to their website and find the organization nearest you.

 The Young Republicans (YRs) are the oldest political youth organization in the United States.
 Important to the growth of the Republican Party, the YRs reach out to registered Republicans, 18 to 40 years of age, and provide them with better political knowledge and understanding of current issues.

 The North Carolina Federation of College Republicans is an organization of over 3,000 college students on 21 campuses across the state.
 Our organization strives to promote the ideals of the Republican Party in coordination with students at universities and colleges all over North Carolina and build the grassroots effort.
 We coordinate efforts among all of our chapters to ensure that Republicans are an active and visible force on every campus.